tomjaguarpaw/H2/posts/extensible-effects-mtl.markdown

-# further examples for extensible-effects
+# Further examples for extensible-effects

 A continuation of [a previous page on extensible-effects](../extensible-effects-interleaving/).